kimpham54/rust-book-homework-kim/README.md

 parse method on strings converts strings to another type.
 The parse method will only work on characters that can logically be converted into numbers and so can easily cause errors.
 Because it might fail, the parse method returns a Result type like read_line. has an Ok and Err variant types. so no need to use expect which crashes on an error, instead try to handle the error

 A match expression is made up of arms.
 An arm consists of a pattern to match against, and the code that should be run if the value given to match fits that arm’s pattern.
 Rust takes the value given to match and looks through each arm’s pattern in turn.

-Patterns and the match construct are powerful Rust features that let you express a variety of situations your code might encounter and make sure that you handle them all. interesting analogy. comparing arms, check each arm, one by one
+Patterns and the match construct are rust features to express a variety of situations your code might encounter and make sure that you handle them all. interesting analogy, like some octopus multitasker matchmaker. comparing arms, check each arm, one by one

 The understore _ is a catchall value in rust, Err(_) catchall in the last arm if not an Ok

-### Chapter 3
+### Chapter 3 - Control Flow

 - keywords useful https://doc.rust-lang.org/book/appendix-01-keywords.html